The Transition system is built to transition government websites to GOV.UK. The main work around this happened in 2014, but we still take on websites.

 - transition-config contains YAML files to configure transitioning websites.
 It’s imported into the Transition database by the Transition_load_site_config job

-- process_transition_logs loads the data from Fastly into transition-stats.
-Those are then loaded into Transition by the Transition_load_transition job
+- The cloudwatch / athena / lambda trio process the logs from Fastly to produce the statistics.
+Those are then loaded into Transition by the Transition_load_all_data job

 - bouncer is the application that does the actual redirecting